sophia-zube/incari-doc/demo-projects/keyboard.md

 ## Overview

-In most apps that require user input, keyboards are a necessary component vital to the user.
+In most applications that require user input, keyboards are a necessary component vital to the user.
 That is why, as a comprehensive *HMI* creation solution, **Incari Studio** comes pre-equipped with an [**On-Screen Keyboard**](../objects-and-types/scene-objects/3dobjects/onscreenkeyboard.md).

-However, thanks to the advanced customization options in Incari Studio, it is now possible for one to configure their own keyboard.
+However, thanks to the advanced customization options in **Incari Studio**, it is now possible for one to configure their own keyboard.
 This takes things a step further and provides the opportunity for more personal and unique designs.

 This **Demo Project** aims to instruct on the following: